MoonPoet/xaprb-src/content/blog/my-twitter-following-strategy.md

 speak, by following people with sound judgment, and a variety of experiences and worldviews.
 It's old-fashioned, but I think it's better than the new-fangled technologically generated news feeds that dominate the Internet today.

+[^nytimes]: That's another story.
+I used to be a subscriber.